ltndat/key-cast-visualizer/README.md

 1. Problems:

    - How to show your keyboard input on the screen?
-   - MacOS have many small toolkit but Windows is not?
    - Are you a engineer and want to observe everything of your pc?

 2. Solution: